 The next step is to get your baseline score.
 This score is essentially your starting point; it’s the score you’d get on the SAT at this very moment, without any prep.

 To find your baseline score, take an official SAT practice test.
 Official tests are the best resources for getting a baseline since they’re the most similar to the SAT.
-As you take your practice test, try to recreate real testing conditions as closely as possible: take it in a quiet room, use an SAT-approved calculator, and follow the official section time limits.
+As you take your practice test, try to recreate real testing conditions as closely as possible: take it in a quiet room, use an SAT-approved device, and follow the instructions in the Bluebook carefully.

 Once you finish, use your test’s scoring guide to calculate your scores for each section as well as overall (out of 1600).
 Your total score—that is, your Math and Reading & Writing scores combined—will be your baseline score.
 So if I earned a 630 on Math and a 600 on R&W, my baseline score would be 1230.